D4wnstar/aetherwisp/Electromagnetism/Classical electrodynamics/Maxwell's equations.md

 One might question the velocity of these waves: as it happens, by comparing the above equations with wave equation, their speed in entirely determined by the permittivity and permeability by
 $$c=\frac{1}{\sqrt{ \varepsilon_{0}\mu_{0} }}$$
-This is the [[speed of light]], derived entirely from fundamental physical constants.
+This is the [[Speed of light]], derived entirely from fundamental physical constants.
 This does certainly lead to a very legitimate question: *why?* What does light have to do with electricity and magnets?
 Well, at this point the connection is hard to deny: if $c$ is the speed of a wave, and that wave is derived exclusively from the laws of electromagnetism, then surely *light must be an electromagnetic wave*.
 ### In matter
 It is possible to rewrite Maxwell's equation in a more convenient manner when dealing with [[Dielectric polarization|polarized]] and [[Magnetization|magnetized]] matter.
 We already know that polarization produces a bound charge density $\rho_{b}$ and magnetization a bound current density $\mathbf{J}_{b}$.
 The only thing we're missing is to consider what happens when polarization and magnetization change in time.
 A changing magnetization, at most, changes $\mathbf{J}_{b}$, so it doesn't add any new pieces, but a changing polarization moves the $\rho_{b}$, which is to say it *produces a current*.
 This is emphatically *not* part of $\mathbf{J}_{b}$: it is a completely new piece of the puzzle.
 See, when polarization occurs, a certain amount of charges are moved such that they are plastered over a surface[^1] on one end ($\sigma_{b}$) and some on the other ($-\sigma_{b}$).
 When the polarization $\mathbf{P}$ changes, these charges increase or decrease depending on the intensity of polarization, giving a net current
 $$dI=\frac{ \partial \sigma_{b} }{ \partial t } da_{\perp}=\frac{ \partial P }{ \partial t } da_{\perp}$$